-Goal/Policy/Action Progress in Implementation applicants for development approval with its Water Efficient Landscape Guidelines.
+Goal/Policy/Action Progress in Implementation residents.
+The services include: energy efficiency assessments, energy- efficient lighting, and e-waste pickup.
+4.1.2 Water Conservation Program: As part of development review process, ensure that adequate long-term water supplies are available to serve the development, require drought-tolerant landscaping, and the utilization of reclaimed wastewater when feasible.
+In January 2010, the City adopted a Water Efficient Landscape Ordinance that conforms to the State's model ordinance.
+The ordinance applies to new and rehabilitated landscapes larger than 2,500 square feet when installed by developers in residential projects and larger than 5,000 square feet when installed by homeowners.
+The City also provides applicants for development approval with its Water Efficient Landscape Guidelines.
 In April 2014, the City Council passed a resolution to help address the current drought conditions and has approved implementation of a 15% Voluntary Drought Management Program by placing certain restrictions on how water is to be used, with the focus on reducing outside water use by 25%.
 The program is based on an overall 15% water reduction goal and targets a 25% reduction outdoors to achieve the overall 15% goal.
 Residential customers can measure their usage against previous year's consumption for the same period.
 Information is provided on their water bill.
 Antioch also participates in the Contra Costa Water District Water-Efficient Landscape Rebate Program, which provides rebates to residential customers who replace their lawns with water-efficient landscaping.
 In August 2014, the City Council passed the following mandatory potable City furnished water restrictions: 1) using water for non-recirculating decorative fountains or filing decorative lakes or ponds; 2) washing paved or other hard surface areas including, sidewalks, walkways, and driveways with water; 3) outside watering that results in flooding or runoff into a gutter, drain, patio, driveway or street; and 4) washing a vehicle, trailer, or boat with water using a hose without an automatic shut-off nozzle.
 The City provides funding to the California Youth Energy Services (CYES) program, which provides water conservation services at no charge to residents.
-The services include: water efficiency assessment, waterefficient showerheads and faucet aerators, and toilet leak detection.
-4.1.3 Green Building Encouragement: Continue to encourage "green building" practices in new and existing housing development and neighborhoods.
-The City will continue to provide information on green building programs and resources on the City website and at City Hall.
-The City shall continually analyze current technologies and best practices and update the informational material as necessary.
-To further encourage use of green building technologies, the City will evaluate the Antioch has updated its Construction and Demolition Ordinance to bring its code into conformance with the updated State Green Buildings Standards Code.
-The City will continue to provide information on green building programs and resources on the City website http://www.ci.antioch.ca.us/environment/greenbldg.htm and provides Green Building Guidelines to applicants.
+The services include: water efficiency assessment, water-efficient showerheads and faucet aerators, and toilet leak detection.